nichealpham/minishop-composer/README.md

 $ ifconfig
 ```

-### Then, replace the IP address in the appropriate place inside .env file
+### Then, replace the IP address inside .env file

+It is best to setup DNS for each of these endpoints.

+- VUE_APP_API_URL: Contains the IP or DNS of API server
+- VUE_APP_ERP_URL: Contains the IP or DNS of CRM website
+- VUE_APP_SHOP_URL: Contains the IP or DNS of Ecommerce website

 ```bash
 VUE_APP_MSSQL_DB_HOST=172.31.117.133